 Cultures are the mainstay of evaluation.
 At least 2 sets of bacterial and fungal blood cultures are obtained from all febrile patients; if an indwelling IV catheter is present, cultures are drawn from the catheter and from a separate peripheral vein.
-Persistent or chronic drainage material is also cultured for fungi and atypical mycobacteria.
-Mucosal ulcers are swabbed and cultured for herpes virus.
+Persistent or chronic drainage material is also cultured for bacteria, fungi, and atypical mycobacteria.
+Mucosal ulcers are swabbed and cultured for herpes virus and Candida.
 Skin lesions are aspirated or biopsied for cytology and culture.
 Samples for urinalysis and urine cultures are obtained from all patients.
-If diarrhea is present, stool is evaluated for enteric bacterial pathogens and Clostridium difficile toxins.
+If diarrhea is present, stool is evaluated for enteric bacterial pathogens and Clostridioides (formerly Clostridium) difficile toxins.
 Sputum cultures are obtained to evaluate for pulmonary infections.

 Imaging studies are helpful.
 Chest x-rays are done on all patients.
 A chest CT may also be necessary in immunosuppressed patients.
 CT of the paranasal sinuses may be helpful if symptoms or signs of sinusitis (eg, positional headache, upper tooth or maxillary pain, facial swelling, nasal discharge) are present.
 CT scan of the abdomen is usually done if symptoms (eg, pain) or history (eg, recent surgery) suggests an intra-abdominal infection.

 Next, mechanism and cause of neutropenia are determined.
 The history addresses family history, presence of other disorders, all drugs, other preparations, and possible toxin exposure or ingestion.